Pexion (imepitoin) - QN03AX90

 Prescription drugs listed.
 Manufacturer: "Boehringer Ingelheim Vetmedica GmbH"

 Mild and generally

-Pexion must not be used in dogs that are hypersensitive (allergic) to the active ingredient or to any of the ingredients.
-It must also not be used in dogs with severely impaired liver, kidney or heart function.
+Pexion must not be used in dogs with severely impaired liver, kidney or heart function.

 The effectiveness of Pexion to treat dogs with status epilepticus and cluster seizures has not been studied.
 Therefore, Pexion should not be used as a primary treatment for dogs with cluster seizures (group of seizures occurring close together) and status epilepticus (continual seizures).

 What are the precautions for the person who gives the medicine or comes into contact with the animal?

 In case of accidental ingestion, especially by a child, medical advice should be sought immediately and the package leaflet or label shown to the doctor.